List of Palestine international footballers born outside Palestine

 The Palestine national football team has used footballers born outside Palestine throughout its history with varying success.

 List of Players

-This is a list of football players who represented the Palestine national football team in international football and were born outside Lebanon.
+This is a list of football players who represented the Palestine national football team in international football since 1952 and were born outside Palestine.

+Players who represented the Mandatory Palestine national team (1934–1940) are indicated below this list since it was made up by Jewish players despite the fact that FIFA required it represented the entire population of Palestine.